radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 * Implement model changes (1 engineer, 0.5 sprint)
 * Implement changes in UCP, and Recipes RP (1 engineer, 1 sprint)
 * Implement CLI and Helm chart changes (1 engineer, 1 sprint)
-  * with this all radius pods should ahve neccessary configurations injected.
 * End-to-end testing and documentation (1 engineer, 1 sprint)

 ## Open Questions